EdinburghNLP at WNUT-2020 Task 2: Leveraging Transformers with Generalized Augmentation for Identifying Informativeness in COVID-19 Tweets: Abstract

 \section{Abstract}

-Twitter has become an important communication channel in times of emergency.
-The ubiquitousness of smartphones enables people to announce an emergency they’re observing in real-time.
-Because of this, more agencies are interested in programatically monitoring Twitter (disaster relief organizations and news agencies) and therefore recognizing the informativeness of a tweet can help filter noise from large volumes of data.
+Twitter and, in general, social media has become an indispensable communication channel in times of emergency.
+The ubiquitousness of smartphone gadgets enables people to declare an emergency observed in real-time.
+As a result, more agencies are interested in programmatically monitoring Twitter (disaster relief organizations and news agencies).
+Therefore, recognizing the informativeness of a Tweet can help filter noise from the large volumes of Tweets.
 In this paper, we present our submission for \emph{WNUT-2020 Task 2: Identification of informative COVID-19 English Tweets}.
-Our most successful model is an ensemble of transformers including \textsl{RoBERTa}, \textsl{XLNet}, and \textsl{BERTweet} trained in a semi-supervised experimental setting.
-The proposed system achieves a F1 score of $0.9011$ on the test set (ranking $7$\textsuperscript{th} on the leaderboard), and shows significant gains in performance compared to a baseline system using fasttext embeddings.
+Our most successful model is an ensemble of transformers, including RoBERTa, XLNet, and BERTweet trained in a Semi-Supervised Learning (SSL) setting.
+The proposed system achieves an $F_1$ score of $\boldsymbol{0.9011}$ on the test set (ranking $\boldsymbol{7}$\textsuperscript{th} on the leaderboard) and shows significant gains in performance compared to a baseline system using FastText embeddings.